Skip to main content

 Abstract

-Composed of materials relating to members of the Hopkins family, especially Manley Hopkins, his wife, Catherine ("Kate"), and their children.
+Composed of materials relating to members of the Hopkins family, especially Manley Hopkins, his wife Catherine ("Kate"), and their children.
 A number of items concern Manley Hopkins's involvement with religious and political affairs in Hawaii.
-Collection also includes a few pieces of correspondence by British Catholic author Gerard Manley Hopkins.
+The collection also includes a few pieces of correspondence by British Catholic author Gerard Manley Hopkins, SJ.

 Arrangement